 2007: Simar D, A new model to study insulin-stimulated glucose transport in type 2 diabetes,Faculty of Medicine,UNSW Sydney: Early Career Research Grant, AU$ 36,000.

 2022: UNSW Vice Chancellor Award for Excellence in Higher Degree Research Leadership.

 2015: Nordea-Fonden’s Residence Program at Heerings Gaard, Denmark.

 2015: Quality and Innovation Award in Preventive Health, The Sydney Children’s Hospital Network.

 2013: Selected Flagship project by Cancer Council New South Wales

 2008: School of Medical Sciences, Faculty of Medicine, UNSW Sydney.
 New Researcher of the year

-Through the international program "Family farming, lifestyle and health in the Pacific supported by the European Union, I explore avenues to improve the health trajectory in paediatric populations using lifestyle interventions.
+Through the international program "Family farming, lifestyle and health in the Pacific (FALAH) supported by the European Union, I explore avenues to improve the health trajectory in paediatric populations using lifestyle interventions.

 My Research Supervision

 PhD: Nutrient utilisation in children with inborn errors of metabolism: To investigate how novel or emerging nutrition supplements are processed in the body for children with fatty acid oxidation disorders or glycogen storage disease type V.